 Dictionary -- You must bring an English-English dictionary to every class.
-The following two are recommended:
+The following two dictionaries are recommended.
+You must have one of these or a dictionary having the same features.

 Oxford English Advanced Learner's Dictionary Collins Cobuild English Dictionary